Evolution of entanglement entropy at SU($N$) deconfined quantum critical points

-{\it{Acknowledgments.---}} We thank Subir Sachdev, Fakher Assaad, and Kai Sun for valuable discussions on related topics.
-MHS, JRZ and ZYM thank Jonathan D'Emidio and Ting-Tung Wang for fruitful discussions on algorithm development and implementation.
-They acknowledge the support from the Research Grants Council of Hong Kong SAR of China (Grant Nos.
-17301420, 17301721, AoE/P-701/20, 17309822), the ANR/RGC Joint Research Scheme sponsored by Research Grants Council of Hong Kong SAR of China and French National Research Agency (Project No. A\_HKU703/22), the K. C. Wong Education Foundation (Grant No. GJTD-2020-01) and the Seed Funding ``Quantum-Inspired explainable-AI'' at the HKU-TCL Joint Research Centre for Artificial Intelligence.
+{\it{Acknowledgments.---}} We thank Fakher Assaad, Jonathan D'Emidio, Yin-Chen He, Max Metlitski, Subir Sachdev, Anders Sandvik, and Kai Sun for valuable discussions on related topics. {We are grateful to Max Metlitski for pointing out the possibility of defect renormalization group flows, and also for discussions concerning possible mechanisms of log-corrections in the pseudocriticality scenario.} MHS, JRZ and ZYM thank Jonathan D'Emidio, Ting-Tung Wang and Yuan Da Liao for fruitful discussions on algorithm development and implementation.
+They acknowledge the support from the Research Grants Council of Hong Kong (Project Nos.
+AoE/P701/20, 17309822, C7037-22GF, 17302223, 17301924), the ANR/RGC Joint Research Scheme sponsored by Research Grants Council of Hong Kong and French National Research Agency (Project No. A\_HKU703/22), the GD-NSF (No.\ 2022A1515011007) and the HKU Seed Funding for Strategic Interdisciplinary Research.
 The work of LJ is supported by the Deutsche Forschungsgemeinschaft (DFG) through SFB 1143 (A07, Project No.\ 247310070), the W\"urzburg-Dresden Cluster of Excellence \emph{ct.qmat} (EXC 2147, Project No.\ 390858490), and the Emmy Noether program (JA2306/4-1, Project No.\ 411750675).
 MMS acknowledges support from the Deutsche Forschungsgemeinschaft (DFG) through SFB 1238 (C02, Project No.\ 277146847) and the DFG Heisenberg program (Project No.\ 452976698).
-The authors also acknowledge the Tianhe-II platform at the National Supercomputer Center in Guangzhou, the HPC2021 system under the Information Technology Services and the Blackbody HPC system at the Department of Physics, University of Hong Kong, for their technical support and generous allocation of CPU time.
+C.X. is supported by the Simons foundation through the Simons Investigator program.
+M.C. acknowledges supports from NSF under award number DMR-1846109.
+The authors also acknowledge the Tianhe-II platform at the National Supercomputer Center in Guangzhou, the HPC2021 system under the Information Technology Services, University of Hong Kong, the Beijng PARATERA Tech CO., Ltd.\ (URL: https://cloud.paratera.com), and the Center for Information Services and High Performance Computing (ZIH) at TU Dresden, which is jointly supported by the German Federal Ministry of Education and Research and the state governments participating in the NHR (URL: https://www.nhr-verein.de/unsere-partner) for providing HPC resources that have contributed to the results reported in this paper.